-514 For a different assessment, cf. S. Sciarra, Solidarity and Conflict.
+63 For a different assessment, cf. S. Sciarra, Solidarity and Conflict.
 European Social Law in Crisis, Cambridge, 2018, p.
 22.

-515 Concerns about institutional interference in the excluded matters, in particular in the framework of pay, are expressed also by ETUC, which has reiterated on several occasions that 'Wage setting is to remain a national matter and be dealt with according to national practices and industrial relations systems' (A Social Compact for Europe, resolution adopted by the Executive Committee at its meeting on 5-6 June 2012).
+64 Concerns about institutional interference in the excluded matters, in particular in the framework of pay, are expressed also by ETUC, which has reiterated on several occasions that 'Wage setting is to remain a national matter and be dealt with according to national practices and industrial relations systems' (A Social Compact for Europe, resolution adopted by the Executive Committee at its meeting on 5-6 June 2012).

-516 L. Bordogna, R. Pedersini, What Kind of Europeanization?, cit., p.
+65 L. Bordogna, R. Pedersini, What Kind of Europeanization?, cit., p.
 201.

-517 Ibid., p.
+66 Ibid., p.
 197.

-518 Ibid., p.
+67 Ibid., p.
 200.

-519 Cf. S. Deakin, Social Policy, Economic Governance and EMU.
+68 Cf. S. Deakin, Social Policy, Economic Governance and EMU.
 Alternatives to Austerity, in N. Bruun, K. Lörcher, I. Schömann (eds.), The Economic and Financial Crisis, cit., pp. 83 ff.

-520 Cf. the excellent analysis by L. Oberndorfer, A New Economic Governance through Secondary Legislation?
+69 Cf. the excellent analysis by L. Oberndorfer, A New Economic Governance through Secondary Legislation?
 Analysis and Constitutional Assessment: From New Constitutionalism, via Authoritarian Constitutionalism, to Progressive Constitutionalism, in N. Bruun, K. Lörcher, I. Schömann (eds.), The Economic and Financial Crisis, cit., pp. 25 ff.

-521 Cf. once again S. Deakin, Social Policy, cit., pp. 92 ff., according to whom the inter-governmental agreement of March 2011 crystallised austerity policies with regard to wage bargaining, with an internal competitive devaluation strategy recommended above all by the 'debtor' countries of the European periphery as the only way to recover competitiveness within the EU.
-Cf. also S. Sciarra, Solidarity and Conflict, cit., pp. 32 ff.
+70 Cf. once again S. Deakin, Social Policy, cit., pp. 92 ff., according to whom the intergovernmental agreement of March 2011 crystallised austerity policies with regard to wage

 In this context, the future of institutional collective macro-bargaining, governed by Articles 154 and 155 TFEU, looks similar.
-Such bargaining has indeed been affected by the same seemingly relentless decline that was experienced by EU social legislation through directives, a process of decline that gathered momentum following the EU's biggest enlargement started in 2004.522 This pattern of dialogue between the social partners at supranational level is indeed a key instrument for social legislation.
-This 'regulatory resource' of the EU legislative framework -523 a form of 'institutional' bargaining inasmuch as it is necessary for the supranational legislative process - has been struck by the crisis, which has affected the harmonisation pattern by means of directives, no longer adopted by EU institutions, as recently confirmed by the so-called 'European Pillar of Social Rights'.524
+Such bargaining has indeed been affected by the same seemingly relentless decline that was experienced by EU social legislation through directives, a process of decline that gathered momentum following the EU's biggest enlargement started in 2004.
+This pattern of dialogue between the social partners at supranational level is indeed a key instrument for social legislation.
+This 'regulatory resource' of the EU legislative framework $-^{72}$ a form of 'institutional' bargaining inasmuch as it is necessary for the supranational legislative process - has been struck by the crisis, which has affected the harmonisation pattern by means of directives, no longer adopted by EU institutions, as recently confirmed by the so-called 'European Pillar of Social Rights'.
+The supranational structure of the supranational structure of the supranational structure of the supranational structure of the supranational structure.

-After an initial, relatively successful phase, marked by the two directives on atypical work, adopted in the second half of the 1990s, 525 also social dialogue and inter-sectoral collective macro-bargaining at pan-European level have experienced a relentless decline, ending in a stalemate.
+After an initial, relatively successful phase, marked by the two directives on atypical work, adopted in the second half of the 1990s, 74 also social dialogue and inter-sectoral collective macro-bargaining at pan-European level have experienced a relentless decline, ending in a stalemate.
 Once the European Commission's default legislative initiative has been eliminated, employers' organisations are not so incentivised to negotiate; from their part, trade unions, which acted as a relatively united and homogeneous front until the enlargement, are now torn apart by internal rifts and conflicts reflecting the numerous dividing lines brought about by the crisis.